tugrul512bit/LruJS/README.md

 });
 ```

-If a key is not accessed for ```element_life_time_miliseconds``` amount of miliseconds, next time the key is accessed a cache-miss occurs.
+If a key is not accessed for ```element_life_time_miliseconds``` amount of miliseconds, a cache-miss occurs during next access.
 Any access before this time is serviced from RAM.